Septic maintenance & septic tank maintenance in Waynesboro, GA

 Based on tank size and household usage, we recommend a pumping interval.
 That gives you a clear timeline for the next service visit and keeps the system from falling back into the "I forgot about it" cycle that causes most preventable failures.

-These cover the most common maintenance questions from property owners in Burke County who want to understand what their system actually needs.
+These cover the most common septic maintenance questions from property owners in Burke County who want to understand what their septic system actually needs.

-The core of septic maintenance is four things: pump on schedule, control what enters the system, manage water use to avoid overloading the field, and protect the drain field from physical damage.
-Most septic problems trace back to at least one of these four areas rather than random mechanical failure.
+The core of septic maintenance is four things: pump on a septic maintenance schedule, control what enters the system, manage water use to avoid overloading the field, and protect the drain field from physical damage.
+Most septic system maintenance problems trace back to at least one of these four areas rather than random mechanical failure.

 What should not be flushed or put in a septic system?